Tactical-one/MovieSiteJQ/README.md

-A mini movie website for a class lab
+A mini movie website project